- Voles and moles exhibit similar behavior in tunnel digging.

 Voles are rodents and moles are not.
 Voles are members of the Mammalia class, the Rodentia order, and the Cricetidae family.
 They are relatives of lemmings and hamsters.
 Moles are mammals in the Talpidae family, classified as Mammalia of the Eulipotyphia order.

-2. Vole vs Mole: Eating
+2. Vole vs Mole: Diet

-3. Vole vs Mole: Unique Signs of Their Work
+3. Vole vs Mole: Unique Work

 Moles are probably in the vicinity if there are furrows of soil on your property.
 Voles eat plants but do not burrow like the underground mole.
 Voles eat grass, flower roots, bulbs, and seeds.
 If food is scarce, they’ll chow on tree bark and shrubs.
 If you have raised tunnels in your yard, it’s most likely moles.
 If you have entry holes that lead to underground tunnels, voles may be the culprits.